 - Spouse and former spouses

-- Someone who lived in an identical situation to that of a spouse for considerable time (ie. two years)
+- Someone who lived in an identical situation to that of a spouse for a considerable time (e.g., two years)

-- Ascendants for which the deceased beneficiary was responsible, if no spouse, former spouse or descendent is entitled to the same pension.
+- Ascendants for whom the deceased beneficiary was responsible if no spouse, former spouse, or descendant is entitled to the same pension

 Disability pension in Portugal

-A long-term care supplement may also be awarded to social security pensioners, who are dependent for meeting their basic daily needs.
-The degree of dependency is considered when calculating the amount of payment or support required.
+A long-term care supplement is also available for social security pensioners who are dependent for meeting their basic daily needs.
+Social security considers the degree of dependency when calculating the amount of payment or support necessary.